tanatiem/BADS7105-CRM-Analytics/Homework 01 - Analysis of customer behaviors/README.md

 # Customer Behaviors

 ## Dataset
 A survey asking about interests and consumptions of 30 things, e.g., Japanese food, Thai food, Gaming, Cosmetics.
-The respodents are the students within the class.
+The respodents are the students from the class.

 **Notebook:** [Analysis of customer behaviors](./hw01-customer-behaviors.ipynb)